lucasmansilla/NIH_chest_xray14_segmentations/README.md

   </div>

   ## Reference
-  If you use source code or results from this repository in your publication, please cite our paper:
   - Mansilla, L., Milone, D. H., & Ferrante, E. (2020).
 Learning deformable registration of medical images with anatomical constraints.
 Neural Networks, 124, 269-279.

   ## License